pteetor/AutoLisp/project.md

 Note that the required `doctest.h` header file is already in the repository.

 ## Integration testing
-The subdirectory `lisp` contains several examples of Lisp programs which should work correctly.
+The subdirectory `examples` contains several examples of Lisp programs which should work correctly.
 Use them to write a shell script which runs those examples.